CollinErickson/MVP2005/README.md

 hitters with contact v LHP over 90.
 (Need help identifying these.)

 * Better attribute values (a lot seem weird).
 Some players are too good/bad.

+* Players at the wrong level (MLB on AAA, etc).
+The game optimized the roster for each team, I'm not going to manually fix any of these.